 Survey research is complicated.
 Responses are heavily influenced by small details of wording.
 No one survey is definitive.
 Some survey data that we have presented shows that iGen college students are more willing to restrict speech than were millennial college students.
 Some survey data will likely not show that trend.
 The change in speech norms is so recent (we believe) that the question is not yet settled.
 Data collected in 2018 will give us a much clearer picture as to whether norms on campus really changed between 2013-2017.
 We will update this post as new data come in.

-In our next post, in a week or two, we will examine the claims of the “New Dynamic Theorists.”
+In our next post, The Skeptics are Wrong Part 2, we examine the claims of the “New Dynamic Theorists.”
 This is the claim that the speech climate on many campuses has changed in the last few years such that more students feel that they are “walking on eggshells” and are afraid to speak up honestly.
 Campus dynamics can change rapidly even if there is no change in the views of the average college student.

-* = Sullivan, Piereson, and Marcus (1979) demonstrated that the items of the GSS Murphy analyzed can overestimate political tolerance.
+* = Sullivan, Piereson, and Marcus (1979) demonstrated that the items of the GSS Murphy analyzed generally overestimate political tolerance.
 When respondents are asked to come up with the group they most dislike and rate them, reported tolerance drops, sometimes precipitously.
+We explore this problem and its profound implications in our third post, coming soon.